IBM/watson-second-opinion/README.md

 Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template/blob/master/README.md) to deploy in cloud.
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

-Install [Docker](https://www.docker.com) by following the instructions [here](https://www.docker.com/community-edition#/download) for your preferrerd operating system.
+Install [Docker](https://www.docker.com) by following the instructions [here](https://www.docker.com/community-edition#/download) for your preferred operating system.
 You would also need a Docker Registry.
 [Docker Hub](https://hub.docker.com/) lets you create one quickly.

 # Steps